A local AI for Gramps?

 1. Handling of special cases:

 • Some French sounds (like “gn” or “ill”) are not explicitly handled.
-For example, “champignon” and “champinon” might not yield the same key, even though they sound nearly identical.
+For example, “champignon” and “champinon” might not have the same key, even though they are pronounced almost the same.

-• Letters “y” and “i” are treated the same, but their pronunciation can vary depending on context.
+• The letters “y” and “i” are treated the same way, but their pronunciation can vary depending on context.

 2. Performance: